husainsb/btc_forecast_mlops/README.md

    - Deploy on local Kubernetes for scalability
 4. **CI/CD**
    - GitHub Actions builds Docker image and pushes to Docker Hub.
-The architecture is 'arm64' as my machine is MacOS [![CI/CD Pipeline](https://github.com/husainsb/btc_forecast_mlops/actions/workflows/ci-cd.yml/badge.svg?branch=fastapi_app)](https://github.com/husainsb/btc_forecast_mlops/actions/workflows/ci-cd.yml)
+The architecture is 'arm64' as my machine is MacOS
+   - Pull the image from Dockerhub and instantiate a K8s deployment & service on top of this [![CI/CD Pipeline](https://github.com/husainsb/btc_forecast_mlops/actions/workflows/ci-cd.yml/badge.svg?branch=fastapi_app)](https://github.com/husainsb/btc_forecast_mlops/actions/workflows/ci-cd.yml)
 5. **Load Testing**
    - Inference will be done using Predict method of model
    - Stress test the App using Locust.
-Peak concurrency of 1000 requests(users).
+E.g: Peak concurrency of 1000 requests(users).
    - Obeserve the Load Balancing of K8s service and its impact on API response time & Requests per Second (RPS)
 6. **Horizontal Scaling w/o Downtime**
-   - Kubernetes scales pods based on traffic and w/o causing the downtime
+   - Kubernetes can scale pods w/o causing the downtime and traffic will be routed using built-in Load Balancer

 ---